sudarshanmhasrup/sudarshanmhasrup/readme.md

+### Introduction 👋

+Hi!
+I’m Sudarshan, a software developer from India who fell in love with Kotlin and enjoys building cross-platform and native software solutions with `Kotlin` and `Kotlin Multiplatform`.
+What began as curiosity about software development has grown into my passion.
+I love writing, testing, debugging, and deploying code that solves real-world problems.

+I’ve dedicated myself to developing native and cross-platform software solutions, using `Kotlin Multiplatform` and `Compose Multiplatform` to focus on Android, iOS, desktop, and web from a single codebase.

 ### Open Source

 I love contributing to open-source projects and creating my own.
 Here are some of the open-source projects I’ve created: